 Look at the space with an objective eye.
 Is there a different arrangement that would be more logical, efficient, or easier to clean?
 Would shelves help?
 Do you have adequate secondary containment for petroleum products?
 Are you in compliance with all applicable safety standards?

 When returning the products you use to your lube room, consider organizing them by type, application or package size.
 Oil Safe containers are a great color coded way to transfer lubricants from large quantities to small reservoirs and come in an array of colors so categorizing by type of lubricant is easy and cross contamination is reduced.
-Many people create a rolling cart for if they have a variety of lubricants in Oil Safe containers so they can push it around to all the pour points and fill each one accordingly.
+Many people create a rolling cart for if they have a variety of lubricants in Oil Safe products so that they can increase mobility to fill each pour point accordingly.

-Color coded labels at machine pour points are also a great way to differentiate oils in conjunction with Oil Safe containers.
+Color coding to organize each lubricant is a great way to organize your fluids to ensure there is no mix up when filling machines.
 The more mistakes you can eliminate by keeping a clean and organized lube room the better!

 By regularly revising the status of your lube room and reviewing these steps you can prevent the giant mess it was when you found it.
 Keeping a clean and organized lube room inhibits costly cross-contamination, creates a safer working environment and promotes a more efficient business!